-- Nginx reverse proxy (to load WordPress from a subdirectory) — $50/month/site.
+- Nginx reverse proxy (to load WordPress from a subdirectory) — $50 a month per site.

-- External backup to Amazon S3 or Google Cloud — $2/month/site + $1/GB bandwidth.
+- External backup to Amazon S3 or Google Cloud — $2 a month per site plus $1 per GB of bandwidth.

-- Performance Insights — $25/month for the first site + $2/month per additional site.
-Kinsta give you these insights plus a lot more for free, so Kinsta definitely win here.
+- Performance Insights — $25 a month for the first site plus $2 a month per additional site.
+Kinsta give you these insights plus a lot more for free, so they definitely win here.

-- Add extra site to your plan — $20/month/site (this does not increase your plan’s visit limits, though).
+- Add an extra site to your plan — $20 a month per site (this doesn’t increase your plan’s visit limits, though).